Moya Doherty: Personal life

-Doherty is married to co-founder of Riverdance, John McColgan, and she is regarded as one of the wealthiest women in Ireland, with an estimated fortune of £42 million.
-McColgan and Doherty have two sons and lived for many years on an extensive property in the Baily region of Howth and having sold the main property, retained a 3-bedroom house with private access.
+Doherty is married to the co-founder of Riverdance, John McColgan, who she married in 1986, and she is regarded as one of the wealthiest women in Ireland, with an estimated fortune of €45 million.
+McColgan and Doherty have two sons and lived for many years on an extensive property in the Baily area of Howth and, having sold the main property, retained a 3-bedroom house with private access.